-For details on the endpoint categories and instructions on how to configure the public hostname for them, see the Configuring the hostname guide.
+For details on the endpoint categories and instructions on how to configure the public hostname for them, see Configuring the hostname.

-Apart from [Setting the hostname for Keycloak], production environments usually include a reverse proxy / load balancer component.
+Apart from Configuring the hostname, production environments usually include a reverse proxy / load balancer component.
 It separates and unifies access to the network used by your company or organization.
 For a Keycloak production environment, this component is recommended.

-For details on configuring proxy communication modes in Keycloak, see the Using a reverse proxy guide.
+For details on configuring proxy communication modes in Keycloak, see Using a reverse proxy.
 That guide also recommends which paths should be hidden from public access and which paths should be exposed so that Keycloak can secure your applications.

 The database used by Keycloak is crucial for the overall performance, availability, reliability and integrity of Keycloak.
-For details on how to configure a supported database, see the Configuring the database guide.
+For details on how to configure a supported database, see Configuring the database.

 To ensure that users can continue to log in when a Keycloak instance goes down, a typical production environment contains two or more Keycloak instances.